Elektronikerv/Instclone/README.md

 # Instclone
-Web-application for photos exchange.Here you can:
+Web-application for photos exchange.
+Here you can:
+- create new user( login, password, email, avatar)
+- change your avatar
+- upload/delete photos(photo and description)
+- search for other users
+- Follow/unfollow another users

+Technologies used: Java Servlet, JSP, MySQL, CSS.